• 2023 BUYING GUIDE •

-Artificial sweeteners are ingredients not found in nature.
-Even if produced from a source material found in nature (such as sucralose, which is made from table sugar) or if their component parts are found in nature (such as aspartame, which is split in our body into 3 components widely found in foods), it does not make them "natural".
+What are artificial sweeteners?
+Can natural materials be used to make artificial sweeteners?
+Artificial sweeteners are super sweet ingredients not found in nature.
+Even if produced from a source material found in nature [such as sucralose, which is made from table sugar] or if their component parts are found in nature [such as aspartame, which is split in our bodies into 3 components widely found in foods], it does not make them "natural".

 Which artificial sweeteners are approved for use in sugar substitutes?

-Six artificial sweeteners are permitted for use in food in the U.S., but one (advantame) has not been used in sugar substitutes.
-They are regulated as food additives and include saccharin, aspartame, acesulfame K, sucralose, and neotame
+Six artificial sweeteners are approved in foods in the U.S., but one (advantame) has not been used in sugar substitutes yet.
+Regulated as food additives, they include saccharin, aspartame, acesulfame K, sucralose, and neotame.